sephib/sephib.github.io/content/pytorch_datapipes_meets_gcs.md

 ## Who care's about security

-`FSSpecFileLister` is an object in charge for accessing the files in a filesystem.
+`FSSpecFileLister` is an object responsible for accessing the files in a filesystem.

 In order to access the `GCS` filesystem, Pytorch's `open_file_by_fsspec` function uses the  [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) library with [following code](https://github.com/pytorch/data/blob/cd38927904836f6f67ce33bfaee094fff4078402/torchdata/datapipes/iter/load/fsspec.py#L128)